aerogear/charmil/README.md

 - Install any CLI as part of your host CLI (even CLI that you do not control)
 - Build and deploy registry with different versions of CLI's to install that can be hosted in Github Pages or as yaml files
-- Provide set of the cobra commands that will let users to install, update, remove or manage all available extensions
+- Provide set of the cobra commands that will let users install, update, remove and manage all available extensions

 ## Getting started